 Matt Kapusta joined uniQure as our chief financial officer in January 2015 and was elected to our Management Board at the 2015 annual general meeting.
 In December 2016 he was appointed our chief executive officer.
 Prior to joining uniQure, Mr. Kapusta was Senior Vice President at AngioDynamics from 2011 to 2014, responsible for corporate development, strategic planning and national accounts.
 Prior to AngioDynamics, he served as Vice President, Finance for Smith & Nephew Orthopaedics.
 Mr. Kapusta's career also includes more than a decade of investment banking experience focused on emerging life sciences companies.
 Mr. Kapusta was Managing Director, Healthcare Investment Banking at Collins Stewart, and held various positions at Wells Fargo Securities, Robertson Stephens and PaineWebber.
 Mr. Kapusta holds a Master of Business Administration from New York University's Stern School of Business, a Bachelor of Business Administration from University of Michigan's Ross School of Business and earned his Certified Public Accountant license in 1996 while at Ernst & Young.

-Jack Kaye has served as Chairman of the Audit Committee of Keryx Biopharmaceuticals, Inc. since 2006 and is currently chairman of the Audit Committee and a member of the Compensation Committee of Dyadic International, Inc. Mr. Kaye began his career at Deloitte LLP, an international accounting, tax and consulting firm, in 1970, and was a partner in the firm from 1978 until May 2006.
+Jack Kaye is currently chairman of our Audit Committee and a member of the Compensation Committee of Dyadic International, Inc. Mr. Kaye began his career at Deloitte LLP, an international accounting, tax and consulting firm, in 1970, and was a partner in the firm from 1978 until May 2006.
 At Deloitte, he was responsible for servicing a diverse client base of public and private, global and domestic companies in a variety of industries.
 Mr. Kaye has extensive experience consulting with clients on accounting and reporting matters, private and public debt financings, SEC rules and regulations and corporate governance/Sarbanes-Oxley matters.
 Prior to retiring, Mr. Kaye served as Partner-in-Charge of Deloitte’s Tri-State Core Client practice, a position he held for more than 20 years.
 Mr. Kaye has a Bachelor of Business Administration from Baruch College and is a Certified Public Accountant.

 Will Lewis has served as a member of our supervisory board since June 2014.
 Mr. Lewis is currently President, Chief Executive Officer and member of the Board of Directors of Insmed, a biopharmaceutical company specialized in inhalation therapies for orphan lung diseases.
 Prior to joining Insmed in 2012, he was President and Chief Financial Officer of Aegerion Pharmaceuticals, Inc., which he also co-founded.
 At Aegerion, he played a pivotal role in reorienting the company's strategy to focus on orphan disease indications.
 He previously worked in the U.S. and Europe in investment banking for JP Morgan, Robertson Stephens and Wells Fargo.
 During his time in banking, he was involved in a broad range of domestic and international capital raises and advisory work valued at more than $20 billion.
 He serves on the Board of Directors of Oberlin College and is a member of the Visiting Committees of the Weatherhead School of Management of Case Western Reserve University and The Hawken School.
 He holds a B.A. from Oberlin College and an M.B.A./J.D. from Case Western Reserve University.
 We believe that Mr. Lewis is qualified to serve on our supervisory board due to the depth of his experience in the biotechnology and finance industries.